NCAR/DART/docs/pages/DART2_Miscellany.md

 We require a Fortran 90 compiler.
 Common ones in use are from GNU (gfortran), Intel, PGI, PathScale, IBM, and g95.

-We need a compatible NetCDF library, which means compiled with the same compiler you build DART with, and built with the Fortran interfaces.
+We need a compatible netCDF library, which means compiled with the same compiler you build DART with, and built with the Fortran interfaces.

 You can run DART as a single program without any additional software.
 To